 A successful city is comprised of cultural institutions, events, restaurants, history, and livable spaces.
-Most importantly, it's made up of people, people who take pride in the city and work to maintain a small corner of that city.
+Most importantly, it's made up of people; people who take pride in the city and work to maintain a small corner of that city.
 Many individual people preserving the beauty of small corners make a unified grand city.
-This article is about the history of that group that protects and enhances our neighborhood outdoor living room, Matthias Baldwin Park.
+This article is about the history of the group that protects and enhances our neighborhood outdoor living room, Matthias Baldwin Park.

 We have an early article on the website about the history of the Park (here).
 There is also an overview of the Park's genesis as part of the Franklin Town Development Project here and here.
 This article gives the history of the Friends group itself.

 The photos below show the Park in 1991.
 We had a Park then, but there was no Friends group because there were so few committed people surrounding the Park.
 The Hamilton Townhomes were built in 1976 through 1978 and were mostly owner-occupied.
 The high-rises including Buttonwood Square (now City View and condos), Spring Garden Towers, Museum Tower (now NxNW), the Fountains at Logan Square East (now the Watermark), and One Franklin Town were rental apartments built from 1975 through 1987.
 The Tivoli condominiums, across 19th Street from the park, was built in 2006 and now supplies the plurality of members of the Friends group.

 Two photos from 1991 of what was then Franklin Town Park.

 The top photo is from the southeast and the bottom from the northeast.